mflood/cloudformation_apache_s3/README.md

 > This project creates the diagram and CloudFormation scripts to create a network architecture and services within it to host an Apache-hosted webapp.

+## CloudFormation Scripts

+> There are 2 cloud formation scripts.
+The network script needs to be run before the app script.
+Utility shell scripts are provided to invoke **aws cloudformation**

+    - *network/network_cfm.yml*
+    - *app/app_cfm.yml*

 ## Create the Network Architecture

 ```